wfpidn/ERM/docs/rof.md

 Using the above formula, with the availability of rainfall forecast for the X-days, the gi can be estimated and translated into probability of flood.

-For example, if the forecast at X-days reaches 300 mm (categorized as Extreme rainfall, exceeding Percentile 96) then:
+For example, if the forecast at X-days reaches 300 mm (categorized as **Extreme rainfall**, exceeding Percentile 96) then:

 	gt = 0.01888 * 300 - 4.0219